wyklq/ai-gateway/README.md

 ## Running with Docker Compose

-For a complete setup including ClickHouse for tracing and Redis for rate limiting/cost control, follow these steps:
+For a complete setup including ClickHouse for analytics and tracing, follow these steps:

 1. Start the services using Docker Compose:
 ```bash